connor4312/blake3/readme.md

 hash('some string'); // => hash a string to a uint8array

-// Stream like you normally do: const hash = createHash();
+// Update incrementally (Node and Browsers): const hash = createHash();
 stream.on('data', d => hash.update(hash));
 stream.on('error', err => {